NYSCP Harmful Sexual Behaviour - Children who Display Sexualised, and Harmful Sexual Behaviour - North Yorkshire

 – or are likely to enter secure care due to behaviour/presentation that can’t be managed elsewhere

-The service is community based, and will also become involved with young people and their professional group to support transitions both in to and out of secure care hospital settings, secure welfare environments and custodial settings.
+The service is community-based, and will also become involved with young people and their professional groups to support transitions both into and out of secure care hospital settings, secure welfare environments and custodial settings.

 National Support Services

-NSPCC Learning have a dedicated section on protecting children from harmful sexual behaviour which covers recognition, responding, prevention, direct work, legalisation and guidance and further resources on HSB.
+NSPCC Learning has a dedicated section on protecting children from harmful sexual behaviour which covers recognition, responding, prevention, direct work, legalisation and guidance and further resources on HSB.
 Visit NSPCC Learning here.

 A safe place for teenagers worried about sexual behaviour.